Prodaturu/Obsidian/3 - Main Notes/C++/Lambda Functions in C++.md

 # Lambda Functions

+- lambda function or lambda is anonymous function that's defined in place
 - Small, Anonymous function you can write directly in your code
 - Perfect for short, one-off operations